javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 # Element size and scrolling

-To show elements at arbitrary places in the page we should:

-1. First, know CSS positioning.
-2. Second, know how to handle "geometry" properties in Javascript.
+There are many Javascript properties that allow to read information about element width, height and other geometry features.

+We often need them when moving or positioning elements in Javascript, to correctly calculate coordinates.

 [cut]

 ## Sample element

-For the example we'll use the element with the border, padding and scrolling:
+As a sample element to demonstrate properties we'll use the one given below:

 ```html no-beautify
 <div id="example">